CRYPTEX: ""Once Upon A Time" was just the beginning"

 The German proggers CRYPTEX caught my attention last year with their excellent new album “Once Upon a Time”, which was released in May 2020 via SPV/Steamhammer.
 The trio takes the listener on emotional and musical journeys, with high originality and amazing musicianship.

-I had the great pleasure to chat with André Mertens about the band’s history, their music, and what a moth has to do with their newest effort.
-Welcome to read and check them out:
+I had the great pleasure to chat with André Mertens about the band’s history, their music, and what a moth has to do with their newest effort:

 Hey, thank you for taking the time to answer my questions today.
 Could you please introduce yourself and CRYPTEX?